Are Web Applications Popular? An In Depth Examination

 I personally, enjoy the green colour schemes.
 And again, a common pattern of fast and fluid interaction is apparent here.

-The app is also capable of doing a variety of different functional tasks related to note taking which would not be possible using standard web technologies.
+The app is also capable of doing a variety of different functional tasks related to note-taking which would not be possible using standard web technologies.

 A web application that you may have been using without realising it.

 An application that has been worked on here at JSdiaries.
-In terms of web applications, we practise what we preach.
+In terms of web applications, we practice what we preach.
 We’ve tried to put in as much interactivity as possible and the technology of web applications enables us to do so.

-A comprehensive team note taking application, Trello provides a nice dashboard like feel using the latest in web application technologies.
+A comprehensive team note-taking application, Trello provides a nice dashboard like feel using the latest in web application technologies.

 Note that in all these applications that I’ve mentioned, they all have a common pattern of fast and fluid user interaction.